CampbellOleson/mixr-live/README.md

    **Track Stacking**

 - **mixr** allows you to record multiple tracks and play them back.
-- Recorded tracks are stored in the audio bank.
-When you click on a track in the audio bank your track will be added to the mix.
+- Recorded tracks are stored in the **audio bank**.
+When you click on a track in the **audio bank** your track will be added to the mix.
 - Users can pan through tracks and adjust the volume of each track independently.

 ![Mix](./screenshots/mix.png)